kookoo55/miningftw/README.md

 ## Main Scenario

 1) Years 2025-2030
-2) Winter and summer months mining only because electricity rates are cheaper in the winter months.
+2) Winter months mining only because electricity rates are cheaper in the winter months.
 3) Mining operates at 100% during winter months and 0% during summer months.

 ## How it works